learn-co-curriculum/phrg-js-templates-advanced-templating-lab/README.md

 **Note:** The provided `index.js` includes a function called `init` that will be called when the page loads.
 Put any Handlebars registration code and page initialization code you need inside this function or your tests will not function correctly.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-templates-advanced-templating-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-templates-advanced-templating-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 # Resources

 - [Handlebars](http://handlebarsjs.com)